rrajasek92/folio-app/readme.txt

 Final Thoughts:
 Overall the project took about 15 hours in total, 5 more hours than the projected time frame.
-Most of my time was split between fine tuning UX to make it look as professional as possible and a certain bug that I encountered when implementing redux.
+A good part of my time was spent planning and finding/testing third party components that actually worked.
+The rest of my time was split between fine tuning UX to make it look as professional as possible and a certain bug that I encountered when implementing redux.
 Sizing in particular was difficult to balance, especially in regards to iOS.
 The redux bug I encountered was a simple one, but took quite a long time to figure out.